Practice What You Are Bad At

 Using Clothing as a Weapon

-In a life threatening confrontation much of what you may be wearing could be used as a weapon.
+In a life-threatening confrontation, much of what you may be wearing could be used as a weapon.
 If you are wearing high heel shoes then a simple law of physics can come to your aid.
 If you press down swiftly with your entire leg then all of this force can be focused through the very small area of the back heel spike on these shoes.
-This is a lot of forced delivered to a small area.
+This is a lot of force delivered to a small area.
 If you drive this down into the top of someone’s foot it is likely to be very injurious and quite painful.
 Then ditch the potentially damaged shoes and run.

 In a similar vein, you might use the toe portion of a steel-toe boot to good effect.
 A well-placed kick may put an end to an attacker’s plans.
 The downside is these boots tend to be fairly heavy, making them tiring for sustained kicking and a bit of an encumbrance when running.